vampi62/traefik-web-homepage/README.md

 # Traefik Web Homepage

-This project allows you to create a dynamic web page that lists the various services available on Traefik.
+This project allows you to create a dynamic web page that lists the various routers available on Traefik.

 The site retrieves information from Traefik via its API and displays it in a table format:
 - If a service is down, it might not be displayed on the page.
 - If a service has an IPWhitelist middleware, the site will check if the client's IP address is authorized to access the service; if not, the link will not be displayed.
 - If you have configured a health check for your services, the link box will appear red if the service is down, making it easy to identify non-functional services.

-For services meeting the above conditions, a block with the service's name will be displayed, allowing users to access it.
+For routers meeting the above conditions, a block with the service's name will be displayed, allowing users to access it.
 The site will load and display the icon for each service within its respective block, if available.

 if your browser is in dark mode, the site will automatically switch to a dark theme.

 ![menu](https://github.com/vampi62/traefik-web-homepage/blob/main/menu.PNG)

-The site also supports categorizing services, allowing you to group services by type.
-For example, you can group services into categories like "Media," "Home Automation," or "Productivity."
-Each category will have its own color and icon, making it easy to identify services at a glance.
+The site also supports categorizing routers, allowing you to group routers by type.
+For example, you can group routers into categories like "Media," "Home Automation," or "Productivity."
+Each category will have its own color and icon, making it easy to identify routers at a glance.

 ![menu](https://github.com/vampi62/traefik-web-homepage/blob/main/menuCat.PNG)